 The packaging plans used by the DUSON financial aid office are listed below.
-The packaging plans award need-based scholarship first (if eligible, graduate students only), then direct subsidized loan (eligible ABSN and Health Informatics Certificate students only), then direct unsubsidized loan, then Grad/Plus loans and Request Max Living Exp Loan (for graduate students) or Non-Federal Loan Limit (for ABSN and Health Informatics Certificate students).
+The packaging plans award need-based scholarship first (if eligible, graduate students only), then direct subsidized loan (eligible ABSN and Health Informatics Certificate students only), then direct unsubsidized loan, then Grad/Plus loans and Request Max Living Exp Loan (for graduate students).
 For graduate students enrolled less than half-time, the packaging plan is manually adjusted to reflect Non-Federal Loan Limit in lieu of federal loans in the semester(s) of enrollment at less than half-time.

-For Graduate students, packaging plans are manually adjusted so the net disbursement each semester covers expected tuition and fees only.
+For Graduate students, packaging plans are manually adjusted so the net disbursement each semester covers expected tuition and required fees only.
 The packaging plans include the Request Max Living Exp Loan Item type, which is added to cover any remaining cost of attendance, representing the amount a student can borrow in federal loans to assist with out-of-pocket books, supplies, and living expenses.